 · Require the enforcement of existing laws and support new legislation that prevents high risk and prohibited individuals from obtaining firearms by any means

-It is past time to effectively address this epidemic.
-Physicians and politicians must provide leadership in preventing more unnecessary deaths and injuries.
-The homes, schools, and streets of Americashould not be a battlefield.
-Please contact me to discuss your plan to address firearm injuries and let me know how I can be of assistance.
+Physicians and politicians must provide leadership in preventing more unnecessary deaths and injuries from firearms.
+Our homes, schools, and streets should not be a battlefield.
+Let me know how I can be of assistance in preventing any more pointless deaths and injuries from firearms.
+Help protect our children.

 Respectfully,